 Be open about your loss

-It can be hard to be vulnerable but don’t be afraid to be open about the loss of your baby.
-In the immediate time frame, being open allows more people to support you through prayers, give encouragement for miscarriage, and help with meals or other children you may have.
-In time as you’ve had some time to heal, being open can help you relate to other women who are coping with miscarriage or loss in some way.
-You can truly empathize with them and give hope after a miscarriage.
-Having support from those around you can help immensely as you deal with the grief of miscarriage.
+In time as you’ve had some time to heal, being open can help you relate to other women who are coping with a similar experience with miscarriage.
+You can truly empathize with them and give them hope after a miscarriage.
+Having support from those around you can help immensely as you deal with this difficult time.

 Give grace to those who say the wrong thing